rehierl/abstract-properties/04-order-theory/0-7-part-lin-extension.md

 as such has no more incomparable vertices left, the order extension can be described as **a total/linear extension**.

+Note that an **order extension** must be **order-preserving**.
+That is, one can not arbitrarily add any edges since the edges being added must not be in conflict with any of the existing edges.
+That is, an edge can not be added if it would result in a cycle.

 Similar as before, R6 can be described as a linear extension to R5, and even to R1 and R0.